Aashiq-Edavalapati/Aashiq-Edavalapati/README.md

 oriented programming, with hands-on experience in building full-stack web applications using React, Node.js, Express, and PostgreSQL.
 Experienced in designing and optimizing REST APIs, manag ing databases, and deploying applications on cloud platforms (GCP, Vercel).
-Actively engaged in hackathons and open-source contributions, with exposure to Agile development practices and collab orative coding using Git and GitHub.
+Actively engaged in hackathons and open-source contributions, with exposure to Agile development practices and collaborative coding using Git and GitHub.

 ```typescript
 const aashiq = {